Sush1090/ThermoCycleSim.jl/README.md

 The most trusted algorithms for thermodynamic optimizations are Genetic Algorithms.
 It is well integrated with [Optimization.jl](https://docs.sciml.ai/Optimization/stable/) and [Metaheuristics.jl](https://github.com/jmejia8/Metaheuristics.jl)

-Note: The heuristic approach will not always converge.
-But will return the best answer in the possible iterations.

 Usage Framework

 ```julia